Automatic Employee Benefits

 As a professional cricketer at a first-class County, you are provided with four key benefits, however, these will be impacted by new Government legislation on pension provision, which is known as auto enrolment.

-1. Auto Enrolment – the Government has imposed a statutory duty on all employers to auto enrol their employees into a qualifying pension scheme.
-This will apply from the first day of employment with any particular first-class County and will then continue until you leave.
+Auto Enrolment – the Government has imposed a statutory duty on all employers to auto enrol their employees into a qualifying pension scheme.
+For those with a FCC contract of more than 3 months, this will apply from the first day of employment with any particular first-class County and will then continue until you leave.
 There are two exceptions:

-a.
-Opting-Out – you have the right within your first month of employment to opt-out of auto enrolment, which can be achieved by contacting our Advisers, the PFP Group.
+Opting-Out – you have the right within your first month of employment to opt-out of auto enrolment, which can be achieved by contacting our ALBS Advisers.
 However, if you opt-out and you remain with that County, they have a duty to repeat the process three years later.
 If you move Counties, you will be treated as a new employee and immediately auto-enrolled.

-b.
-Lifetime Allowance – if you have built up substantial pension funds (£1.5m by April 2014) it is likely that your Adviser will recommend that you cease all pension contributions to any arrangement.
-The ECB, PCA and PFP have agreed a particular process in this eventuality and you should ask your Adviser to contact PFP in the first instance.
+Lifetime Allowance – if you have built up substantial pension funds (£1m by April 2016) it is likely that your Adviser will recommend that you cease all pension contributions to any arrangement.
+The ECB, PCA and ALBS have agreed a particular process in this eventuality and you should ask your Adviser to contact ALBS in the first instance.